 The Structure of the NSAC Competitions

-Regional NSAC competitions are held each spring in 15 districts throughout the U.S. The winning team in each district and one wild card team then advances to compete on the national level at the AAF National Conference in June.
+Regional NSAC competitions are held each spring in 15 districts throughout the U.S. The winning team in each district and possible wild card team then advances to compete on the pre-national level prior the AAF National Conference in May.

 The AAF is divided into 15 districts, each containing one to five states.
-Each district holds a competition in April and the winning team advances to the national finals, which are held during the annual AAF National Conference in June.
+Each district holds a competition in April and the winning team advances to a virtual elimination.
+From that contest there are eight teams selected as finalists to compete at the National Conference in May.
 Each district appoints its own coordinator, a local business professional, to handle all details of the local competition.
 Professionals in the communications industry conduct judging.
 Judges at the national level are selected from the client and their advertising agencies.
 Yearly, some districts will have as many as 18 teams competing and nationwide more than 150 colleges and universities take on the NSAC challenge.

 The Education Services division and the AAF Academic Committee, a group of advertising educators and practitioners from across the country, who oversee the policies and procedures of the competitions, govern the competition.
 These members ensure that there is a level playing field and that the competition demonstrates the highest academic and professional standards.